Girmay

 Cool Aza Beel was the standout juvenile of his year — winning four of six starts including the Group 1 Sistema Stakes and the Karaka Million 2YO.

-Cool Aza Beel has made an impressive start at stud, with first-crop juvenile stakes winners already in the record books, including Group 1 winner Cool Archie, as well as a Listed placegetter and three individual Metropolitan winners from only 20 runners.
+Cool Aza Beel has made an impressive start at stud, with first-crop juvenile stakes winners already in the record books, including Group 1 winner Cool Archie, as well as a Listed placegetter and three individual Metropolitan winners from only 21 runners in his first season.

 The Dam